neerajsingh869/assignments/week-4/04-hard-use-mui/frontend/users/README.md

 You need to create the boilerplate yourself using vite

 Frontend Routes expected -
-1. /courses - shows all courses
+1. /courses - shows all published courses
 2. /courses/purchased - Shows all purchased courses
 3. /courses/:id - Shows a single course, allows user to purchase it
 4. /login - login page